EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

     $apiName = "" # [Unique] Name of the Azure API Management instance
     $apiPublisherEmail = "user@contoso.com" # Email to receive notifications about the APIM instance
     $apiPublisherName = "Jane Doe" # Name to receive notifications
+    $azureAdGroupName = "rddms-users" # Unique name of the Azure AD group to use for access permissions to use the RDDMS server API

     ```
 2. Azure Virtual Network with three subnets (ACI, db and APIM)